 Local Option Tax May Apply

-Some Vermont municipalities impose a local option tax of 1% in addition to state sales tax.
+Some Vermont municipalities impose a local option tax of 1% in addition to state sales tax and meals and rooms tax.
 Businesses are responsible for collecting and remitting local option tax to the Vermont Department of Taxes.
 Note: Local option tax does not apply to use tax.

 Vermont Business Tax Account and License